draeath/ghidraSvr-in-a-box/README.md

 ## ... a containerized [ghidra](https://ghidra-sre.org) server!

 This container should work with both Docker and Podman.
-Other engines, proceed at you're own risk.
+Other engines, proceed at your own risk.

 ### Building
 Building is pretty simple.
 Just build with a tag!
 If you want to elect a different ghidra or [corretto](https://aws.amazon.com/corretto/), the following `--build-arg` parameters are available (with defaults listed so you can see the formatting):